Quasar Factor Analysis -- An Unsupervised and Probabilistic Quasar Continuum Prediction Algorithm with Latent Factor Analysis: Data

 \subsection{SDSS DR16}

-The SDSS data release 16 (DR16) quasar catalog \citep{SDSS2020} consists of a total of 750,414 quasar spectra conducted using the BOSS spectrographs on the $2.5\,\mathrm{m}$ wide-angle optical telescopes at Apache Point Observatory.
+The SDSS data release 16 quasar catalog\footnote{\hyperlink{https://data.sdss.org/sas/dr16/eboss/qso/DR16Q/}{https://data.sdss.org/sas/dr16/eboss/qso/DR16Q/}} \citep[DR16Q, ][]{SDSS2020} consists of a total of 750,414 quasar spectra conducted using the BOSS spectrographs on the $2.5\,\mathrm{m}$ wide-angle optical telescopes at Apache Point Observatory.
 The spectrographs cover a wavelength range from $\mathrm{3,600\,\AA}$ to $\mathrm{10,400\,\AA}$ at a spectral resolution of $\lambda/\Delta \lambda \approx 2,000$.

 We exclude non-quasar spectra contaminants (e.g., star, blazar) by considering only spectra with confident visual ``quality flag", \texttt{CLASS\_PERSON=3}, as specified by the catalog.
 We compute the median SNR of each quasar spectrum at rest-frame wavelength $1280\pm 2\,\mathrm{\AA}$ and select only quasar spectra with median SNR greater than $2.0$ and redshifts $2 < \mathrm{z} < 3.5$ to ensure relatively high data quality and reliable mean optical depth measurements.
+Note that as various redshift estimates may differ in DR16Q \cite[][]{SDSS2020}, we use the \texttt{Z} column as a redshift reference.
+According to \citet{SDSS2020}, the redshifts from the \texttt{Z} column are expected to be the least biased (although, arguably with a higher variance).
+Since QFA can generally deal with redshift variance, the training of QFA thus benefits from the least biased estimator, which has led to our choice.
 We also discard those quasars flagged with broad absorption line systems (BAL).
 Although our algorithm can deal with masked pixels, e.g., the damped Ly$\alpha$ systems and missing data pixels (see Section~\ref{subsec: pred}), current techniques \cite[][]{BALCNN2019} cannot yet reliably mask the BAL regions.
 In total, 90,678 quasar spectra met our criteria.
 The SNR and redshift distribution of our final data set are shown in Figure~\ref{fig:snrRedshift}.
 Also, our data selection criteria and their corresponding number of spectra after these successive cuts are shown in Table~\ref{tab:data_selection}.
 We focus on the redshift interval $2<\mathrm{z}<3.5$, as it encapsulates the majority of quasars used for cosmological studies, for example, BAO measurements \cite[e.g., ][]{PICCA2020} and 1D Ly$\alpha$ forest power spectrum measurements \cite[e.g.,][]{1DPOWERSPECTRUM2019}.